-If you are going to write a book of your very own, you should know that there are a myriad of things that you have to take into account.
-One such aspect of the book publishing process is making your very own author bio.
+If you are going to write a book, you should know that there are a myriad of things that you have to take into account.
+One such aspect of the book publishing process is making your own author bio.
 Your author bio is very important because it is a way for you to introduce yourself to your potential readers.

 It is a way for you to show potential readers your credentials and make yourself more interesting to readers.
 But if you are going to write an author bio, you should know what you are doing.
 Because if you don’t, you might end up annoying your readers and even alienating them in the process.